conortierney/mywork/README.md

 `today = datetime.datetime.today().weekday()`  # where monday =0 and Sunday= 6.

 The *if* statement is used to check if today is a weekday.
 If it is not a weekday when the program is run the *else* statement is used to let the user know it is a weekend day.
-The program will have different ouptputs depending on the day the prorgan is run.
+The program will have different ouptputs depending on the day the prorgam is run.

-There it was found that by implementing date.weekday(), where Monday is 0 and Sunday is 6, it can easily be checked, with the help of if statement, whether today is weekday or weekend.

 It's important to run the program on both the weekday and weekend to get a correct result.